Face Mask Pattern (FREE) – How to Make Diy Mouth Mask

 The pattern you will be downloading does not have to be scaled down in any way.
 Its original dimensions are 8.5 x 11 inches, which is about the size of a letter, small enough for easy printing.
 If you are not sure whether the dimensions are right, there is a small test square – 1 inch x 1 inch (US) and 2cm x2cm (for those outside US) on it so go ahead and measure it.

 Download the pattern, print it out, and cut it accordingly.
-Before you put it onto your main fabric to cut it, fold the fabric in half so that the wrong sides are facing each other.
+Before you put it onto your main fabric to cut it, fold the fabric in half so that the pretty sides are facing each other.
 Pin the pattern onto this folded fabric and cut the fabric.

 The seam allowance is 1/2 inch and is already included on all sides except for the ear side where you should add additional one inch seam allowance.